View Margaret Wilkins's Obituary on GoUpstate.com and share memories

 SPARTANBURG, SC- Margaret Ann E. Wilkins, daughter of the late Crusoe and Rosaly Edwards passed November 21 peacefully at her home surrounded by her family.

-Surviving: Son Wallace D. (Louise) Wilkins Jr., Wellford, SC; Tamaila (Louis) Shell-Jeter, Boiling Springs, SC; Sisters, Corine Maybry, Marie (Leroy) Jenkins, Porsche Johnson, Spartanburg, SC; 7 Grandchildren;
+Surviving her is a son, Wallace D. (Louise) Wilkins, Jr. of Wellford, SC; Tamaila (Louis) Shell-Jeter, Boiling Springs, SC; sisters, Corine Maybry, Marie (Leroy) Jenkins, Porsche Johnson, Spartanburg, SC; seven grandchildren; 14 great-grandchildren.

-Funeral service Sunday, December 1, 2019 2:00 PM Smith Chapel Baptist Church with burial in the church cemetery.
+Funeral service will be Sunday, December 1, 2019 2:00 PM Smith Chapel Baptist Church with burial in the church cemetery.

 The Wilkins family is being cared for by Sullivan Bros.
 Mortuary Inc., www.sullivanbrosmortuary.com